 If you receive Supplemental Security Income (SSI) and need cash before your next benefit deposit, you have probably searched for "payday loans for SSI recipients near me."
 Many storefronts and online lenders advertise loans for people on fixed income.
 Most of them charge 300% to 700% APR and trap borrowers in a cycle of rollovers.

 This guide explains how payday lending works for SSI recipients, the legal protections you have, and the safer alternatives that approve people on fixed income.
+(For a wider survey of small-dollar options that don't depend on a credit score, see our best small loan with no credit check guide.)

 How Payday Loans Work on SSI